 What this does is it gives those thoughts a place to go so you can get back to whatever you’re doing in the moment.

 Some of the most productive people out there have some sort of routine from the moment they wake up to the moment they hit the bed.

 It gets a rhythm going for the day.
-Routines don’t allow for odd time gaps where you can spend it doing mundane things.
+Routines don’t allow for odd time gaps that you can spend doing mundane things.

 So set out the first thing you must do when you wake up.
-How are you going to transition away from work mode at the end of the day?
+Think about how you are going to transition away from work mode at the end of the day.

 It’s all about how you choose to get the ball rolling throughout your day in the smoothest way possible.